vids2002/RSVPro/README.md

 ## User Stories:
 - As a user, I want to be able to add a guest to my party
 - As a user, I want to be able to view the list of guests invited to my party
-- As a user, I want to be able to update the RSVP status of a guest
+- As a user, I want to be able to update the RSVP status and plus one status of a guest
 - As a user, I want to be able to remove a guest from my party
 - As a user, I want to be able to see the list of guests that are attending my party and the list of guests that are not